PEOPLE OPS PLAYBOOK

 1. Define company-level goals

-Who this step is for: managing directors/C-level executives
+Who this step is for: Managing directors/C-level executives

 With a clear vision and priorities for the upcoming months/years, you can go one step further and translate these priorities into company goals.